henrycountyreporter/henrycountyreporter.github.io/aboutme.md

  <p>
 Pelham continues to write and lives in Pennsylvania and Carroll in Alabama where continues his photography and raises cattle.
 In 2017 his photography and film work became part of a documentary that was nominated Best Documentary Feature at the Tribeca Film Festival in 2017 and the Best Documentary Film at the Gasparilla International Film Festival in 2018.

+ <p> A selection of the newspaper most popular articles were published on Medium and are still available.